 7. PERMITTED FISHING METHODS: All Fish must be caught alive in a conventional sporting manner and in public waters.
 No gigging, nets, dynamite, or guns etc. No mutilated fish allowed.
 No fishing in ponds, lakes, or impoundments.

-9. TOURNAMENT FISHING TIMEFRAME and C - Lines will be in the water no earlier than 6:00 AM Saturday Nov 13.
+9. TOURNAMENT FISHING TIMEFRAME and CEREMONY - Lines will be in the water no earlier than 7:00 AM Saturday, October 29th.
 Scales open at 3:00 PM, all fish must be weighed by 4:59 PM.
-Weigh in location and Awards Ceremony location: Marker 244.
+Weigh in location and Awards Ceremony location: Marker 244 in the Port Royal Landing Marina.
+Early weigh-ins will not be accepted.

 10. SCORING and SPECIES: All fish must be of legal size.
-Species: King Mackerel, Spanish Mackerel, Red Fish, Trout, Flounder, Black Drum, and Sheepshead.
+Species: Whiting, Red Drum, Trout, Flounder, Black Drum, and Sheepshead.
 You will receive a point per pound.
+Any fish brought in of illegal size will result in disqualification from the tournament.

 11. COMMUNICATIONS: A VHF radio is recommended for all tournament vessels.
 The VHF may be mounted or portable.
 The use of mobile communication devices such as cellular telephones, marine radios, walkie-talkies, CBs, pagers or any electronic device to can be used for information / communication with our Tournament Director.
 In case of a medical emergency, contact an emergency response team for help and then a tournament official should be notified.